Who is Napoleon Hill? Biography, Books and Quotes

 Napoleon Hill took this challenge because he already was poor and had nothing to lose.
 Also, his curiosity let him to the motivation to go for this challenge.
 So Napoleon Hill did many interviews of successful people of the time, like Henry Ford, Alexander Graham Bell, and so on.

 He shared his first acknowledgements of 45 interviews in his first best-seller Law of success (1928).
 His manuscript on the Philosophy of Achievement for many other books and study material.

 Napoleon Hill identified that freedom, democracy, capitalism, and harmony are the foundation of this philosophy.
 He continued his work, interviewing, writing, speaking and publishing, and set the base for his next best-seller.

-He discovered during the interviews a secret, which he later described as “the Golden Rule”.
-This is the rule: “Only by working harmoniously in co-operation with other individuals or groups of individuals and thus creating value and benefit for them will one create sustainable achievement for oneself.”
+He discovered a secret during the interviews, which he later described as “the Golden Rule”.
+This rule goes as follows: “Only by working harmoniously in co-operation with other individuals or groups of individuals and thus creating value and benefit for them, will one create sustainable achievement for oneself.”

-Napoleon Hill also discovered that time that 98% of people had few or no firm beliefs, which put success out of their reach.
-During the following years, he invested lots of time in lecturing people on having beliefs, happiness and goals in life.
+Napoleon Hill also discovered at that time that 98% of people had few or no firm beliefs, which put success out of their reach.
+In the following years, he invested a lot of time in lecturing people on having beliefs, happiness and goals in life.

-His books and audio lectures remain top sellers, are word widely known and demonstrate the continuing appeal of the myth of a secret of success, the 17 Principles of Success and the lessons learned from his study.
+His books and audio lectures remain top sellers, are well-known across the world and demonstrate the continuing appeal of the myth of a secret of success, the 17 Principles of Success and the lessons learned from his study.

 Think and Grow Rich